 Live handoff

 When a call requires a human touch, the AI should seamlessly transfer it to a live agent.
-A smooth transfer maintains professionalism and avoids the dreaded “dead air” or caller confusion, which can cause customers to feel stuck in a loop.
+A smooth transfer maintains professionalism and avoids the dreaded “dead air” or caller confusion, which can leave customers feeling stuck in a loop.

 Overflow coverage

 AI can also be a safety net during peak times or staff shortages.
-Instead of sending callers to voicemail, it ensures every inquiry is captured, logged, and routed.
+Instead of sending callers to voicemail, the AI captures, logs, and routes every inquiry.
 This maintains high service levels even when your team is fully staffed.

-Is an AI receptionist worth it for companies with human agents?
+Is an AI receptionist worth it for small businesses with human agents?
+The answer is yes.
 A hybrid approach offers the best of both worlds: automation for efficiency and humans for empathy.

 Trust is everything when handling customer information.
 An AI receptionist must meet the same standards as your human staff.
-Security and compliance are not optional; they are the foundation of protecting your business.
+Security and compliance protect your business, whether the receptionist is a person or an intelligent system.

 Consent